whiteshadow7/3DleARn/README.md

 # 3DleARn
-A Augmented Reality learning app for science concepts.
+An Augmented Reality learning app for science concepts.